Effects of Landau quantization on neutrino emission and absorption: Direct Urca Emissivity

 In what follows, we will use this result for LL with the simple prescription that both $\cos \theta_e$ and $\cos \theta_p$ are greater than $0.2$ and neither the electron nor the proton are in their highest two LLs, giving a speed boost of a factor of 5--10.
+We use these values because the maximum value that the quantity $\sqrt{2M_N T}/n_p^{1/3}$ takes for $T=100 \, \mbox{keV}$ is about $0.16$.
+The condition that the highest two LL be calculated numerically catches edge cases of poor accuracy at low density.
+These choices ensure that the dominant contributions to the emissivity (which come from LLs with small \(k_{Fz}\)) are computed in full, while speeding up the computation in parameter space that affects the final result less.
+If a greater speed boost is desired, a more precise implementation of these conditions can be used.
 We call this the semi-analytic (SA) approximation.
 The error introduced by the SA approximation is generally low, particularly for low temperatures, and can be made arbitrarily small by adjusting the tolerance lower.
 The choice of how stringently to use the SA approximation depends on the desire for accuracy versus computational speed.

 For the highest few LL, the full integral must be calculated.
 The integral over the neutron energy can be done analytically.